MalikSh96/AnimeTracker/readme.md

 - Main coding happened in the respective `*Controllers*`.

 - Added `LoginViewModel` as form for *middle* way for the model `AppUser` to only access neccessary fields.

+# Phase 20
+- Started some work on the navbar, added extra fields.

 ## License and Copyright
 © Malik Sharfo